Where to Stay in Rome: A Complete Guide (for First Timers)

 Where We’ve Stayed in Rome

-Our own personal experience might be a good place to start this guide.
+Our own personal experience might be a good place to start as we start to talk about specifics.

 While you’re in Rome, you’re probably going to want to see some of the main sights, like the Colosseum and Vatican.